k0sproject/k0s/docs/architecture/adr-001-autopilot-oci-basic-auth-support.md

         // Sha256 provides an optional SHA256 hash of the URL's content for verification.
         Sha256 string `json:"sha256,omitempty"`

-        // ArtifactPullSecrets holds a reference to a secret where the credentials are
+        // SecretRef holds a reference to a secret where the credentials are stored.
+We
-        // stored.
-We use these credentials when pulling the artifacts from the provided
+        // use these credentials when pulling the artifacts from the provided URL using
-        // URL using any of the supported protocols (http, https, and oci).
+        // any of the supported protocols (http, https, and oci).
-        ArtifactPullSecret *corev1.SecretReference `json:"artifactPullSecret,omitempty"`
+        SecretRef *corev1.SecretReference `json:"secretRef,omitempty"`

         // InsecureSkipTLSVerify indicates whether certificates in the remote URL (if using
         // TLS) can be ignored.